opensearch-project/project-website/_posts/2024-07-11-Optimize-storage-and-performance-using-MatchOnlyText-field.md

 The `match_only_text` field is a variant of the standard `text` field in OpenSearch.
 It differs from the regular `text` field in a few key ways:

 1. **Reduced storage requirements**: It omits storing positions, frequencies, and norms, which reduces the overall storage requirements.
-2. **Constant scoring**: It disables scoring, so that all matching documents receive a constant score of 1.0.
+2. **Constant scoring**: It disables scoring so that all matching documents receive a constant score of 1.0.
 3. **Limited query support**: It supports most query types, except for interval and span queries.

 By avoiding the overhead of storing frequencies and positions, `match_only_text` fields result in smaller indexes and lower storage costs, especially for large datasets.